ScooloV/bbpedia/docs/death_zone/new_inducements.md

 0-1 WIZARD INDUCEMENT:
 SP0RTS NECR0THEURGE
-150,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+150,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 WITH THE 'SYLVANIAN SP0TLIGHT' SPECIAL RULE
 *Not all practitioners of dark magic are inclined to run* *their own teams.
 A great many prefer the steady wages* *and stress-free